Money and duty free for Senegal

 Senegal is part of the French Monetary Area.
 Only currency issued by the Banque des États de l'Afrique de l'Ouest (Bank of West African States) is valid; currency issued by the Banque des États de l'Afrique Centrale (Bank of Central African States) is not.
 The CFA Franc is pegged to the Euro.

 American Express and Visa are more widely accepted than other credit cards.
 Fees are added for the use of credit cards and many businesses may not accept payments with foreign cards.
 It is best to carry cash for the majority of transactions.

 There are ATMs throughout Senegal and fairly widespread across Dakar.
 However, check if they accept foreign cards first.
 Société Générale de Banque au Sénégal is said to be accepting foreign ATM cards but do check diligently before using.

 Traveller's cheques are not commonly used nowadays.
 If you're still using them, beware that only banks in Dakar can accept them.

 Local currency CFA francs (XOF): foreign visitors face no restriction when it comes to importing the local currency.

 Foreign currencies: foreign visitors must declare if they are importing foreign currencies worth more than 1,000,000 CFA francs (or its equivalent) or exporting foreign currencies worth more than 500,000 CFA francs (or its equivalent).

 Money changers can be found throughout Senegal, with exchange rates generally more favourable at border points.
 However, keep your money safe and watch out for scams.

 The following may be imported into Senegal by travellers over 18 years of age without incurring customs duty:

-• 1 bottle of spirits and 1 bottle of wine.
+• 1 bottle of wine and 1 bottle of spirits.

 • 1 bottle of perfume and 1 bottle of eau de toilette.